OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Predicting_Chronic_Absenteeism/data/README.md

 * **Engagement data**: School attendance, digital engagement

 ## Pseudonymization of End User Identifiable Information
-To protect students’ identity, it is required that end user identifiable information of students like names, email addresses, etc., are pseudonymized.
+To protect students’ identity, it is required that end user identifiable information like names, email addresses, etc., are pseudonymized.
 The [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework/synapse) incorporates notebooks and pipelines for pseudonymizing columns in the data sets used for this package.

 The OEA pseudonymization operations are:
 - **hash-no-lookup or hnl:** This means that the lookup can be performed against a different table, so no lookup is needed